riccim94/ASCATCATA/README.md

 #the function is then applied on the dataset, defining the formula applied by the ASCA decomposition and the column containing the time column
 test_ti <- asca_ti(intensity ~ PANELIST+PRODUCT, data = data.long, timecol = "time")
 ```
-The package also offers two functions that report the data in visual graphical devices.
+The package also offers two functions that report the reesults of ASCA analysis using visual graphical devices.
 The first is plot_ASCA() function

 ``` r
 plot_ASCA(test_ti)